 When is Awal Muharram?

 Who observes Hijri New Year in 2019?

-Awal Muharram is celebrated by Muslims as the day symbolises two important events in the Muslim year.
+Awal Muharram or Hijri New Year is celebrated by Muslims as the day symbolises two important events in the Islamic year.

-Islam has a calendar based on the revolutions of the Moon.
+Islam has a calendar based on the revolutions of the Moon rather than the sun.
 Thus, it is only 354 days long.
 Islamic New Year is celebrated on the first day of Muharram, the first Islamic month.

-Compared to Western calendars, the Islamic year goes 11 days backwards every year.
-(So, in 2005 on the Western Calendar, the New Year is February 10.)
+Compared to Western calendars, the Islamic year goes backwards by about 11 days every year.

 The New Year itself is known to Muslims as Maal Hijra.